Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Magnificent Beast
 At 21st level, your type changes to include shapechanger.
 As an Action, you can transform into a hybrid beast form, a fully bestial form, or back to your humanoid form.
 Your bestial form represents not a single animal, but the primordial of all predators, and incorporates aspects of every great beast at the same time.

 While not in your humanoid form, you have access to the following actions.
 You additionally gain the following Multiattack actions.
+All natural weapons you wield which deal bludgeoning, piercing, or slashing damage, count as magical for the purposes of overcoming resistances and immunities.

 Additionally, you gain effects specific to your Hybrid or Bestial form, as shown below.
 These effects end when you leave either form.